VanitaDhanagar/btp-setup-automator/usecases/released/discoverycenter/3999-kyma-day2-operations/README.md

 ./btpsa -parameterfile 'usecases/released/discoverycenter/3999-kyma-day2-operations/parameters.json' -globalaccount '<your global account subdomain as shown in the SAP BTP cockpit>' -myemail '<your email address>' -region 'region for your subaccount'
 ```

-If you want to make changes to the actual [usecase.json](usecase.json) you can either attach Visual Studio Code directly to your running container.
-Then you can perform the changes (it works as well with the parameters.json) and run the script as described above.
-You should be aware that the changes are not persisted if you terminate the docker container.
-In case you need to perform permanent changes to either the usecase.json or the parameter json you need to create your own docker image containing the changes as described [in the documentation](../../../../README.md#option-2-start-docker-container-with-self-built-image) for more details.

 ## Instructions

 Open a command line terminal on your machine.